How to Buy a Domain Name Owned by Someone Else

 Entering your desired domain into one of the whois search sites will return information about that domain, including when the domain was registered, who registered it, and the contact information for the person or company that currently owns the domain.

-Unfortunately, accessibility to domain owners has really taken a hit with GDPR and some registrars offering advanced privacy protection services for free when you register a domain name.
-By adding more privacy to comply with GDPR regulations, and additional measures to hide contact information, it can make it difficult for some folks to reach the rightful domain owners.
+Unfortunately, accessibility to domain owners has really taken a hit with GDPR and some registrars offer advanced privacy protection services for free when you register a domain name.
+By adding more privacy to comply with GDPR regulations and additional measures to hide contact information, it can make it difficult for some folks to reach the rightful domain owners.

 If you are able to determine the domain owner’s contact information through the Whois lookup you can continue working through the next steps.
 But what if you can’t?
 It’s time to hire a broker.
 In a few seconds, they can help find an available domain name.